 Emerging technologies might be incompatible with other systems, and this magnifies the security risks.
 A company should adopt strong policies governing the acquisition and use of new technologies within the workplace as part of its cybersecurity programs.

 For example, such a policy would require emerging technologies to have successfully been used and tested to the limit to ascertain they are entirely secure.

 Benchmarking organizations that have used the technologies without security problems can also be an effective policy.
 With the rapid technological changes, IT professionals require to stay abreast of new developments.
-Among others, this ensures that the policies implemented for governing data access, use and handling in previous technologies can effectively provide security to the latest technologies.
+This ensures that the policies implemented for governing data access, use, and handling in previous technologies can effectively provide security to the latest technologies.

 Cybersecurity policies should be continuously amended as organizations populate their IT infrastructures with new ones.
 Changing security policies eliminates the possibility of an attack.